 On top of this ICDC (by M. Meyer/S. Kern) has computed anomalies of the monthly mean SST relative to two reference periods: 1982-2001 and 1992-2011 and also offers these anomalies for 1982-2019.
 We note that the daily data already contain anomalies.
 These are computed relative to a longer period (1971-2000) but over this period the reference data set is based on a less consistent data source with less consistent spatial resolution.

-Maps of the SST trend for each month for the period 1982-2019.
-One example of these maps are displayed in the top right; the others can be clicked below:
+Maps of the SST trend for each month for the period 1982-2019 can be accessed below:

 JAN - FEB - MAR - APR - MAY - JUN - JUL - AUG - SEP - OCT - NOV - DEC